-There are six Configuration Words that allow the user to select the device oscillator, reset, and memory protection options.
+There are six Configuration Word bits that allow the user to setup the device with several choices of oscillators, Resets and memory protection options.
 These are implemented as Configuration Word 1 through Configuration Word 6 at 300000h through 30000Bh.

 Important: The DEBUG bit in Configuration Words is managed automatically by device development tools including debuggers and programmers.
 For normal device operation, this bit should be maintained as a '1'.